 Having always played second fiddle to Dubrovnik, the charming coastal town of Rovinj in Croatia is growing in popularity.
-Clutching the Adriatic coast, the area is hot among starry-eyed travellers seeking a destination that time has forgotten.
-Nestled below the Lim Fjord, the area has managed to evade sweeping urbanisation which often tarnishes the authenticity of a location, meaning this remains a quaint Mediterranean cruise hotspot.
+Clutching the Adriatic Coast, the area is hot among starry-eyed travellers seeking a destination that time has forgotten.
+Nestled below the Lim Fjord, the area has managed to evade sweeping urbanisation, meaning this remains a quaint Mediterranean cruise hotspot.

 History of Rovinj